Day 01: Islamabad Arrival

 Arrive and proceed to short tour of Faisal Mosque, Shakar Parian & National monument.

-In the evening after farewell dinner transfer to Benazir Bhutto International airport for home bound flight.
+In the evening after farewell dinner transfer to Islamabad International Airport for home bound flight.
 (Breakfast, Lunch & Dinner).